cche/notos/readme.rst

     3 => (CpG / L) / ((C + G) / L)^2
     4 => (CpG / (C + G)/2)^2

 Where L represents the length of the sequence, CpG represents the count of CG dinucleotide, C and G represent the count for the respective bases and TG represents the number of TG dinucleotides.

-Using the CpGo/e ratio to infer the type of methylation of a genome, whether it is global or mosaic.

 KDEanalysis.r
 -------------

 Model the distribution of CpG o/e ratios using Kernel Density Estimation.